Djuffin/libvpx/documentation/translation_summary.md

 ## 2. Module structure

-The Rust crate mirrors the C source tree one-to-one:
+The Rust crate mirrors the C source tree one-to-one for the decoder
+kernel:

 | C source | Rust module |
 |---|---|